|About OHP||How can I get involved?|

 |National Provider Identifier||What if I have more than one NPI? |

-If you have more than one NPI but only one Oregon Medicaid provider number, DMAP must add new Oregon Medicaid provider numbers for the additional NPIs.
+If you have more than one NPI but only one Oregon Medicaid provider number, OHA must add new Oregon Medicaid provider numbers for the additional NPIs.

 Registered Oregon Medicaid trading partners must contact EDI Support Services (888-360-9888) whenever they obtain additional Oregon Medicaid provider numbers.
 Include the following information: